kelly-camille/portfolio/readme.md

 ## Known Bugs

-* Size of boxes must be in px
+* Size of box models must be in px

 ## License
 MIT